 Could you describe the courses?

-There is no universal format for each course other than that each is conducted as a workshop.
+There is no universal format for the courses other than that each is conducted as a workshop.
 Editors determine the format that they believe is most effective and beneficial to the students and that reflects their own editorial style.
-Some editors like to adopt a "micro," line-editing style, while others prefer a more "macro" perspective.
-In either case, classes are intensive, and it is expected that each student will submit anywhere from three to four pieces of writing for each workshop.
+Some editors like to adopt a "micro" line-editing style, while others prefer a more "macro" perspective; some write down their comments and suggestions, others prefer to deliver them orally.
+In either case, classes are intensive, and it is expected that each student will submit anywhere from five to six pieces of writing no longer than 18 pages during an academic year.

 When are workshops held?

-For students in the fiction program, one workshop is offered each semester, totaling two workshops per academic year.
-For those in the nonfiction program, one workshop is offered each semester, totaling two workshops per academic year.
-Each workshop meets for two hours a week and is held at a time that is least likely to interfere with the schedules of the editors and of the students holding full-time jobs.
-Courses are usually held on weekdays starting usually around 6:00 PM and ending at 8:00 PM.
-Workshops are sometimes held in the editors’ conference room—an added benefit of being in New York.
+Each workshop meets for two hours a week and is held at a time that is least likely to interfere with the schedules of the editors and of the students holding full-time or part-time jobs.
+Classes are usually held on Thursdays starting around 6:00 or 6:30 PM and ending at 8:00 or 8:30 PM.
+Workshops for 2021-22 classes will be held online.

 Does the Institute require me to do anything other than write for the duration of the nine-month workshop?

 No. Most people have very busy lives, and it is not our intention to disrupt or undermine peoples’ professional responsibilities.
-This is why we try to schedule workshops at a time when they are least likely to conflict with normal work hours.
-Most people hold either full-time or part-time jobs while attending the Institute.
-The Institute is a demanding commitment and assumes that, for the duration of nine months, writing will occupy a significant portion of a student’s time and energy.
+This is why we try to schedule our workshops at a time least likely to conflict with normal work hours.
+But the Institute is a demanding commitment and assumes that, for the duration of nine months, writing will occupy a significant portion of a student’s time and energy.

 What will each editor teach?